majafoi/Analysis-about-cereals-and-their-nutritional-values/README.md

 This repository has multiple exported PDFs from R/R studio, containing the following:

 1) EDA - exploratory analysis of the variables + graphics using ggplot2 package - (eda.pdf)
-2) Correlation analysis - between numerical variables - (cor.pdf)
+2) Correlation analysis - between numerical variables - (cor+reg.pdf)
-3) Regression analysis - predicting values of one variable, using the other variable(s) // linear equations/R squared, p-value - (cor.pdf)
+3) Regression analysis - predicting values of one variable, using the other variable(s) // linear equations/R squared, p-value - (cor+reg.pdf)